jbarzegar/storybook-construct/README.md

 import { storiesOf } from '@storybook/react'
 import * as knob from '@storybook/addon-knobs'

-import constructStoryComponent, { constructKnob } from 'storybook-construct'
+import constructStoryComponent, { createKnob } from 'storybook-construct'

 const MyStoryComponent = () => (/* React code */)